-Have you heard about Building the Bridge to Recovery?
+Have you heard about the Hardest Hit Fund?

 GET HELP.
 GET HOPE!